-Important: Chill in the refrigerator for at least one night before consuming.
-This way, the eggplant has time to release its nutrients into the water.
+Important: Chill overnight, at least, before you drink it.
+This is because the eggplant needs time to release its nutrients into the water.
 The lemon juice is important because it enhances the power of the eggplant and gives it a better flavor.

-- A piece of fruit, either an apple or a banana.
+- A piece of fruit, be it an apple or a banana

-- A cup of water with eggplant and lemon, always before every meal.
+- A cup of water with eggplant and lemon, always before the meal

-- A salad with spinach, tomatoes, tree nuts, and low-fat cheese.
+- A salad with spinach, tomatoes, dried nuts, and low-fat cheese

 - A salad with protein.
-For example: lettuce, papaya, cherry tomatoes, olive oil, and fish or chicken.
+You can make it with lettuce, papaya, cherry tomatoes, olive oil, and fish or shredded chicken